-Breakfast at a café IN Rome (which we commonly call “bar” or “caffetteria”) means having cappuccino and cornetto or other breakfast treats, standing at the counter.
+Breakfast at a café in Rome (which we commonly call “bar” or “caffetteria”) means having cappuccino and cornetto or other breakfast treats, standing at the counter.
 This is the most shocking part for newcomers to Rome, as you’ve seen in the well-known travel movie with Julia Roberts, in the Rome café scene.
 If you are you a newcomer in Rome?
-You might be interested in this article about the best day-trips from Rome, or in how to see Rome in a day.
+You might be interested in these articles:

 BEST CAFES TO CHILL OUT AND SPEND THE AFTERNOON IN A CITY THAT INVITES YOU TO GOBBLE AND GO

 Most of the coffee places in Rome, kind of expect you follow the mainstream.
 They are not so used to see customers dropping by with their laptop, sitting on their own with coffee… In some shops, especially if it’s not clear immediately that you are a “tourist”, they might think that something’s wrong with you.
 They don’t see digital nomads often.
 Rome locals avoid drinking coffee or eating on their own.
 You might not find under table plugs and wifi being the priority.
 There might be any kind of music when the place is silent: Italians love it loud … They might easily ask you to leave the table if you do not consume or if you’ve done with your coffee.
 Café bars are usually small, coffee is cheap, the economy is rolling.
 They need you to leave the table to other customers.
 But this is something that hardly happens in the best cafes in Rome!

 BEST CAFES IN ROME FOR TRAVELERS AND GETTING WORK DONE